shuffyiosys/rph_tools/README.md

 #Version History
 Entries with ( ) around them either did not fix the problem stated, or caused other issues which were fixed elsewhere.

+1.2.6 - 02/15/2015
+- Reiszed the dialog window to 480x500.
+- Tied RPH Tools to the official blocking mechanism.
+- Added placeholder text and changed the text color in the chat input textbox.

+1.2.5 - 02/11/2015
+- Changed the mod target separated to semicolon, as commas are valid in character names.

+1.2.4 - 02/10/2015
+- Added multitarget option for mod commands

 1.2.3 - 02/04/2015
 - Added Import/Export settings.
 - Fixed the issue where blocked usernames would fill up the localStorage.
 There